raspberrypilearning/flip-treat-webcards/en/step_4.md

 --- task ---

 Click on `index.html`.
-Add the `rounded` class to each of your card faces to add rounded corners to your card.
+Add the `rounded` class to both of your card faces to add rounded corners to your card.

 --- code ---
 ---